jberkus/jberkus.github.io/docker_gt_virtualenv/docker_gt_virtualenv.md

 ## practical tips

-1. start with python/ubuntu images
+1. create your own parent images

-2. create your own parent images
+2. have a common tree for volumes

-3. have a common tree for volumes
+3. several dockerfiles per project

-4. several dockerfiles per project
+4. use docker-compose for DBs

 ---